 The smooth endoplasmic reticulum, as you might have guessed, does not have ribosomes.
 The functions of the smooth endoplasmic reticulum also differ.
 The smooth endoplasmic reticulum is involved in the creation of lipids.
-Lipids refer to any organic compounds which are hydrophobic, they avoid and reject water.
-The membrane of a cell is made out of a phospholipid bilayer, with a hydrophilic or polar head which interacts with water favorably, and the other side being a hydrophobic fatty acid tail.
-Some of the lipids include the phospholipids which are used to create new sections of cell membrane and cholesterol which is also used in cell membranes and for the creation of other substances like hormones and vitamin D.
+Lipids refer to any organic compounds which are hydrophobic: they avoid and reject water.
+The membrane of a cell is made out of a phospholipid bilayer, with a hydrophilic or polar head that interacts with water favorably, and the other side being a hydrophobic fatty acid tail.
+Some of the lipids include the phospholipids which are used to create new sections of cell membrane and cholesterol which are also used in cell membranes and for the creation of other substances like hormones and vitamin D.

 Steroid hormones are the hormones created by the steroid glands, and include substances like adrenal steroids and sex hormones.
 The function of the smooth endoplasmic reticulum differs somewhat depending on what type of cell it is in.
 In liver cells, the smooth endoplasmic reticulum helps detoxify toxic chemicals and compounds.
 There is even a special type of smooth endoplasmic reticulum known as the sarcoplasmic reticulum, which is located in striated muscle cells and helps regulate their calcium ion concentration.

 The smooth endoplasmic reticulum is a continuous section of the rough endoplasmic reticulum, it just has no or few ribosomes.
-Smoother sections of endoplasmic reticulum can also be found in the rough endoplasmic reticulum and they function as places the vesicles can leave the rough endoplasmic reticulum through, they are fittingly called transitional endoplasmic reticulum.
+Smoother sections of the endoplasmic reticulum can also be found in the rough endoplasmic reticulum and they function as places the vesicles can leave the rough endoplasmic reticulum through, they are fittingly called the transitional endoplasmic reticulum.
 The vesicles that exit the endoplasmic reticulum will move towards a structure called the Golgi body, where they will transfer their lipids and proteins over to the organelle.
 Once unloaded of cargo, the vesicles will return to the endoplasmic reticulum and begin the process over again.